Acceptable Use Policy: A Basic Guide

 Employers should have an internet use policy to ensure their employees are staying on task during working hours.
 The level of freedom your team gets should depend on the type of work they do.
 For instance, creative teams may need a larger scope of access to be able to check out social media trends and pop culture.
 Other teams may need access to the news or local reports to do their job right.

 When deciding what's allowed, remember that your employees want to be treated like adults.
 An overly restrictive AUP may hinder their work and make them feel that you can't trust them.
-Many businesses choose to restrict the following type of websites:
+Depending on the organization’s needs and policies, many businesses choose to restrict the following type of websites:

 - Social media